chrisminnick/pro-react/README.md

-# TDD Using React Lab Files
+# Professional React Lab Files

-Lab files for Tdd Using React Version 3.x.
+Lab files for Professional React Version 17.
-These labs are meant to be used as part of the 5-day React and TDD training created by
+These labs are meant to be used as part of the 5-day Professional React training created by
 Chris Minnick.
-For more information about licensing the course and/or setting up training at your organization, visit https://www.watzthis.com/product/tdd-using-react-and-es6/
+For more information about licensing the course and/or setting up training at your organization, visit https://github.com/chrisminnick/pro-react

 ## Installation